TCGV/blog/_posts/2019-12-23-stock-option-pricing-inference.md

   <br>
 </p>

-Both densities display a similar shape, but it's apparent that the Gaussian density decreases faster than the observed density.
+Both densities display a similar shape, but it's perceptible that the Gaussian density decreases marginally faster than the observed density.

 Despite the fact that the Gaussian distribution is widely used in fianacial models, it has some well known pitfalls, namely its inability to encompass fat tails observed in historical market data.
 As a result it will fail accurately describe extreme volatility events, which can lead to possibly underpriced options.